Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning

-If the generated long-form response can help LLMs generate the correct answer, it indicates that the long-form response is faithful to the context, contains syntactically and semantically complete sentences, and correctly addresses the question.
+If the generated long-form response can help LLMs generate the correct answer, it indicates that the long-form response is faithful to the context, contains meaningful sentences, and correctly addresses the question.
 Thus, we assign a reward score of 1 for the positive long-form response that helps the LLM to produce the correct answer, and a reward score of 0 for those that lead to incorrect answers.

 \textbf{Format Reward.} To enforce the desired output format, we assign a reward on the whole generated response $y_{whole}$ to evaluate whether it contains the proper XML tags.
-We use three types of tags as shown in our system prompt, as shown in Figure \ref{fig:sys_prompt}, including <think>, <long\_answer>, and <short\_answer> tags.
+We use three types of tags as shown in our system prompt, as shown in Figure \ref{fig:sys_prompt}, including \textless think\textgreater, \textless long\_answer\textgreater, and \textless short\_answer\textgreater tags.
 Formally,

 We use the string matching method to evaluate whether the responses adhere to the format.

 \textbf{Final Reward.} Finally, we use the sum of these three rewards as the final composite reward $R_{\text{final}}$.
 This well-designed reward $R_{\text{final}}$ of Dual-GRPO enhances the efficacy of the rule-based RL training framework to guide the model toward generating more faithful responses in both short-form and long-form tasks.
 Formally,